MrRushy/carcomparisontool/README.md

 - estimated finance cost
 - insurance over the loan term

-To avoid double-counting the vehicle price, the program displays total loan payments for reference but uses estimated finance cost in the ownership total instead of adding the full loan principal again.
+To avoid double-counting the vehicle price, the program displays total loan payments for reference but uses **estimated finance cost** in the ownership total instead of adding the full loan principal again.

 ## How to Run

 1. Open the project in IntelliJ IDEA or another Java IDE.
-2. Make sure the files are inside the `carcomparison` package.
+2. Make sure the source files are inside the `carcomparison` package.
 3. Compile and run `CarComparisonApp.java`.
 4. Use the console menu to enter cars and compare results.